Tingsryds AIF

-Tingsryds AIF (sometimes abbreviated TAIF) is an ice hockey club based in Tingsryd, Sweden.
+Tingsryds Allmänna Idrottsförening, commonly known as Tingsryds AIF, (sometimes abbreviated TAIF) is an ice hockey club based in Tingsryd, Sweden.
 The club is playing in HockeyAllsvenskan, the second tier of ice hockey in Sweden (as of the 2015–16 season).
 The club was founded in 1923 and played seven seasons in Division I when it was Sweden's highest-level hockey league.

 Tingsryd plays their home matches at Nelson Garden Arena (formerly known as Dackehallen), which has a capacity of 3,400 spectators.